dmx-systems/dmx-sign-up/README.md

 If you only want to use the password-reset functionality and/or equip existing user accounts with an email address topic, please read the following hints: https://git.dmx.systems/dmx-plugins/dmx-sign-up/-/issues/2#note_17729

 If you don't want to allow users to self-register accounts but want to make use of the sign-up plugin features, you find more [hints here](https://git.dmx.systems/dmx-plugins/dmx-sign-up/-/issues/26#note_17855).
 Basically you need to log in as "admin" ("or Administration workspace member) first and then browse (manually) to `/sign-up` and use the form to create new accounts.

+In order for an already logged in user have the permission to create a new user the former user either needs to be a member of the administration workspace or be a member of the workspace specified through the "dmx.signup.account_creation_auth_ws_uri" configuration option.
+Not setting this value means that only the administration workspace membership check is in place.

 ### Setup Custom Workspace Assignment